ApolloFoundation/Apollo-web-ui/README.md

 # Apollo Web UI

+Apollo is being developed by the Apollo Foundation and supporting members of the community.

+This repository contains web wallet UI that is served by Apollo blockchain node and can be accessed by browser at http://localhost:7876.

 ## Disclaimer
 Apollo team is actively working on modularity of Apollo blockchain so build scripts and source structure is subject of changes.
 Apollo project consists of several modules written in different programming languages.
-If you are not an expert in Java and Maven, JavaScript, NodeJs, npm, yarn, C/C++ and Cmakle please use our release builds at [Apollo Releases page](https://github.com/ApolloFoundation/Apollo/releases).
+If you are not an expert in Java and Maven, JavaScript, NodeJs, npm, yarn, please use our release builds at [Apollo Releases page](https://github.com/ApolloFoundation/Apollo/releases).

 If you feel like an expert, please use build instructions below.
 But also please note that instructions may be slightly outdated, especially in "development" branches of the Apollo project repositories.

-Apollo is being developed by the Apollo Foundation and supporting members of the community.

-This repository contains web wallet UI that is served by Apollo blockchain node and can be accessed by browser at http://localhost:7876.

 ## Apollo components
 There are other components that are parts of Apollo: